4.69 from 558 reviews

 • Gradually beat dry ingredients into the wet ingredients until incorporated.

-• Spray two 8.5 x 4.5 inch loaf pans with non stick baking spray.
+• Spray two 8.5 x 4.5 inch loaf pans with non stick baking spray or line with parchment paper.

-• Pour batter into prepared pans.
+• Pour the batter into prepared pans, smoothing out the tops.
 Sprinkle the top with a cinnamon & sugar mixture if desired.

-• Bake for 65-70 minutes or until a toothpick inserted in the center comes out clean.
+• Bake for ~60-70 minutes or until a toothpick inserted in the center comes out clean.
 Let cool slightly before slicing and serving.
-Store in the refrigerator.

 Notes

-*Note about baking time: Some ovens may require less time.
-You can start checking to see if your loaf is done around 55-60 minutes.
+• *Note about baking time: Some ovens may require less time.
+You can check to see if your loaf is done around 55-60 minutes.

 Nutrition Information